Table of Contents

 Crops require water at regular intervals of time for proper growth and development.
 This supply of water to the crops at regular intervals is known as irrigation.
 There are two methods of irrigation, namely, traditional and modern.
 The modern methods of irrigation include:

 - Sprinkler System

 - Drip System

-Sprinkler irrigation is required in areas where change in temperature of earth, environment, and humidity is required.
+Sprinkler irrigation is required in areas where a change in temperature of the earth, environment, and humidity is seen.
 The continuous sprinkling of water improves the physical conditions and composition of the soil.

 Advantages of Sprinkler Irrigation

 - It helps in the conservation of soil.